grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image78.png" alt-text="A close up of a circuit board.":::

-2. Use a 3IP Torx Plus screwdriver to install and lightly tighten the 5 new screws in the labeled correct order (1, 2, 3, 4). **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**
+2. Use a 3IP Torx Plus screwdriver to install and lightly tighten the five new screws in the labeled correct order (1, 2, 3, 4). **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.**

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image79.jpeg" alt-text="A close up of a device.":::

-3. Once all 5 screws are snug and seated, tighten them an additional ~1/8 turn (~45 degrees) to avoid stripping the threads.
+3. Once all five screws are snug and seated, tighten them an additional ~1/8 turn (~45 degrees) to avoid stripping the threads.

 4. Use a plastic spudger to ensure the tape on the USB-A and Audio Jack